gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_5-configure-asa-transfer-transactions.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to develop logic that utilizes the `AssetTransferTxn` class to create opt-in and ASA transfer transactions.

 ## Develop the ASA Transfer Configuration Logic

 1. Created a new file called `configure.py`:
 ```sh
 touch configure.py